SameerRao22/Multi-HW/README.md

 # Natural Language Processing Using Markov Models
-Generated grammatically correct sentences from literature using NLP.
+Generated grammatically correct sentences using NLP using Animal Farm by George Orwell.